We will call these life dimensions "Activities" because you need to "train" them (like the athletes do) to keep the balance .

 To keep the balance requires as wrote Stephen Covey , "running from one area to another fast enough to spend time in each other on regular basis".

-In Activities and Priorities (AAP) the priorities depends not only on time that you spend on the activities but on time as such.
+This is why in Activities and Priorities (AAP) the priorities depends not only on time that you spend on the activities but on time as such.
 If you simply do nothing in a life dimension, its priority gradually increases with time, and after several weeks you see that the danger of the crises is high and the normally not urgent activity actually has become urgent.

 In the Wellness Time Management Guide there is a rather complete set of activities, which are important for most of people as well as the recommended time you should spend one them.